mcandre/sunshine/README.md

 sunshine follows classical UNIX CLI conventions: Basic exit codes, and no output except in case of an issue.

+By default, sunshine analyzes the current working directory tree.
 To analyze specific paths, list some files and/or directories explicitly.
 For example, to scan your live SSH directory tree:

 ```console
 $ sunshine ~/.ssh
 ```

-By default, `sunshine` analyzes the current working directory tree.

 # SEE ALSO